-K. Administrative Capability 0-5 pts
+L. Administrative Capability and Risk Assessment 0-5 pts

-Applications will be scored on the applicant's record of past accountability in administering other grants (MHPC, State, Federal or foundation grants) Grantees must have an adequate accounting system, audit procedure, and effective accountability.
+Applications will be scored on the applicant's record of past accountability in administering other grants (MHPC, State, Federal or foundation grants).
+Grantees must have personnel (staff or volunteer) devoted to the role of managing the REvitalizeME Downtown financials.
+Grantees must have an adequate accounting system, audit procedure, effective accountability and be prepared to follow federal procurement and reporting procedures.

-L. Geographic distribution of applications may be considered.
+M. Geographic distribution of applications may be considered.
 No points.

-TOTAL POSSSIBLE POINTS = 71 points
+TOTAL POSSSIBLE POINTS = 80 points